informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 corresponding commit and running the verification of (2).
 If the verification passes, there is a fork, and evidence should be published so the validators get slashed.
 We leave the mechanics of evidence to a future document.
-For now, the lite client will just log an error and exit.
+For now, the light client will just log an error and exit.
 If the verification fails, it means the backup that provided the conflict is bad and should be removed.

 #### Skipping Sync